azadbolour/boardgame/scala-server/README.md

 - No multiple swaps.

 - No passes without swapping.
+At the end of the game when you are forced to pass, just swap a letter - the same letter will be returned.

 - No parallel plays.